himselfv/wakan/CommandLine.md

       * see [building notes](http://bitbucket.org/himselfv/wakan/src/tip/.building.txt) for details on RADKFILEs
   * `makechars [/kanjidic <filename>]` --- rebuilds wakan.chr (wakan character database) from sources.
 At this time can only update fields from KANJIDIC, English or non-English version.
   * `updatedics [dicname dicname ...]` --- forces updates to all dictionaries, or to a list of dictionaries (possibly from another folders)
   * `/fast` --- disables some integrity checks and speeds up startup.
 Do not use if you use different Wakan versions with the same wakan.usr (maybe on different PCs).
-See Issue 207 (on Google Code).
+See Issue #207.

 # Wakan 1.85 and earlier
 Similar to Wakan 1.87 but: